 These deeper sewer-line clogs usually can’t be solved with plungers, chemicals, or 6-foot snaking tools.
 They require professional servicing.

 Defective or damaged sewer lines can have potential health risks as they can allow sewage, mold, and bacteria into your home.
 Back-flow of raw sewage up your drains or over your toilet bowl is very nasty!
 It can cause extensive water damage.
 It can let mold and sewage bacteria flood into your home, lead to costly cleaning and repairs and health hazards.

 A clogged or blocked sewer line should be diagnosed accurately and repaired quickly to save you thousands of dollars in potential repairs and cleaning and disinfecting services.

 If you suspect a problem in your sewer line, it should be inspected for clogging, breakage, and penetration by roots.
-We will inspect and evaluate your sewer line to provide the best protection.

 How can I tell if the clog is in the sewer line?

 There are ways to tell the difference between a regular clog and a clogged sewer line.
 You may need emergency plumbing service if:

 - Multiple drains are slowing or backing up.
 If sinks, bathtub, shower are all draining slowly or failing to drain, there is a blockage deeper down in the sewer line they all share.
 Sometimes toilets, bathtub drains, and shower drains will make a gurgling noise when the main sewer line has a clog.